BirdeeHub/nixCats-nvim/README.md

   nix flake init -t github:BirdeeHub/nixCats-nvim
   # module template:
   nix flake init -t github:BirdeeHub/nixCats-nvim#module
+  # the outputs function of the flake template but as its own file
+  # callable with import ./the/dir { inherit inputs; }
+  # to recieve all normal flake outputs
+  nix flake init -t github:BirdeeHub/nixCats-nvim#nixExpressionFlakeOutputs

   # for package manager integration utilities for functionality without nix
   # added at lua/nixCatsUtils also run: